Kolsha/grokking_sdi/twitter.md

             - one advantage is reducing latency, as you can see in above example
             - another one advantage is no need to write creationTime to database for every new tweet, therefore reducing write latency.

+**7. Cache**
+- **Why we need cache ?**
+    - To store hot users' tweets.
+    - Use LRU policy as cache replacement policy.
+- **How we use cache ?**
+    - before application servers hit database, it checks if the cache has desired tweets.
+- **Cache What ?**
+    - the latest tweets from all the users from the last 3 days.
+    - our cache would be like a hash table: key is the userID, and value is a **doubly linked list** (every node of the linked list is a tweet).
+We put the new tweets at the **head** of the linked list.